 While in High school we got to use a Pentax K1000 35mm SLR and my favorite, a Yashica D TLR.
 It took the greatest shots, and they blew up great because of the larger film size.
 We developed and printed our own photos at my buddies house who had a decent enlarger and chemicals, all in a funky old trailer out back of his folks house.

 Now at 50+ yrs young, my new re-found love is vintage rangefinder cameras and light meters.
-I wish I had not thought that they were "inferior to SLR's" back in the day, because they are by far superior.
+I wish I had not thought that they were "inferior to SLR's" back in the day, because they are in some ways, far superior.
 And the older mechanical, all metal cameras are still, for the most part, hanging in there and still taking pictures after 50, 60, and 70 years.

 Tunnel 13 Home Page

 Also, check out my new site with some images taken with these cameras

 [Camera Home] [SLRs] [Rangefinders] [Viewfinders] [TLR] [Meters] [Gallery]

 this site owned and maintained by R.Wrede, ©